mims-harvard/decagon/README.md

 ## Dependencies

-Decagon is tested to work under Python 2.7.
+Decagon is tested to work under Python 2 and Python 3.

 The required dependencies for Decagon are [NumPy](http://www.numpy.org) >= 1.13, [NetworkX](https://networkx.github.io/) >= 2.0, and [TensorFlow](https://www.tensorflow.org/) >= 1.1.